Course Management System, or Course Management Software.

 - Corporate universities, consolidating the training practice within a corporate group

-More specifically, the people who will interact with the Course Management System on a day-to-day basis are key stakeholders involved in the management of training: HR directors, training managers and administrators, sales, and so on…
+More specifically, the people who will interact with the Course Management System on a day-to-day basis are key stakeholders involved in the management of training.
+These are HR directors, training managers and administrators, sales, and so on.

 So we’ve seen what Course Management Software does.
 But the more important question is: is it really that necessary?

 The most basic answer is this: instructor-led training is the most widespread type of training today.
-According to Brandon Hall Group, 66% of companies use the classroom to a very high extent, far more than any other method – the number reaches 76% for high-performing companies.
+According to Brandon Hall Group, 66% of companies use the classroom to a very high extent, far more than any other method.
+The number reaches 76% for high-performing companies.
 ILT is irreplaceable for many domains, such as technical and leadership training, where the social and hands-on aspect of learning is invaluable.
-Despite these known benefits, it suffers from a bad reputation in terms of cost-effectiveness, because the back-office processes that it entails are often not optimally managed.
+Despite these known benefits, it suffers from a bad reputation in terms of cost-effectiveness.
+This is because the back-office processes that it entails are often not optimally managed.

-This is where the Course Management system comes in: by streamlining all these back-office processes, it is the core system which enables organizations to deliver efficient instructor-led-training – and optimize the overall training activity.
+This is where the Course Management System comes in.
+By streamlining all these back-office processes, it is the core system which enables organizations to deliver efficient instructor-led-training.
+It also optimizes the overall training activity.